dalongbao/handwriting-generation/README.md

 i'm stupid i forgot to use the style extractor entirely so the entire time the i was sending in unencoded vectors of the wrong size. well well well.

+7/8 log
+* i have completely bastardized the model - downsampled instead of upsample, adjusted a bunch of random stuff, etc etc
+* may have ruined the architecture
+* need to fix loss now

 5/8 log (i'm cooked pick up here next time) (fixed):
 * convsublayer dims aren't matching, specifically after conv_skip (the convolution expects 64 but is getting 128)
 * also i'm not sure if the transpose (to accomodate for channels in conv_skip) has any effects in the future. maybe reverse it?